-In Egypt, cinnamon was used as a flavouring for beverages and during the mummification process.
+In Egypt, cinnamon was used as a flavoring for beverages and during the mummification process.

-In ancient Chinese tradition, cinnamon was used as a herbal medicine to treat different health problems.
+In ancient Chinese tradition, cinnamon was used as herbal medicine to treat different health problems.

 Ground cinnamon is used as a spicy sweetener where cinnamon sticks can be used as swizzle sticks in teas or coffees or for the preservation of food products.

 Cinnamon is also used in baking, making puddings, in milk or fruit punches.